 What Is Growth Marketing?

-Think of growth marketing as an extension of traditional marketing, just with a few extra steps tacked on at the end.
-It follows the usual marketing goals of brand awareness and acquisition, but then the growth marketing model adds retention, revenue, and referrals to build sustained growth over time.
+Think of it as an extension of traditional marketing, with a few extra steps at the end.
+It follows the usual goals of brand awareness and acquisition, but adds retention, revenue, and referrals to build sustained growth over time.

 Growth Marketing vs. Traditional Marketing

-Growth marketing uses many of the same tools as traditional marketing, at least in its early stages.
+Growth marketing and traditional marketing use much of the same planning techniques and marketing software, at least in the early stages.
 In the first few weeks or months of most marketing campaigns, the two can be hard to tell apart.
-Where they split is in their timescale and information sourcing.
+Where they truly split is in how they're run and measured over time.

 The traditional approach will probably earn some returns fairly quickly, say a 15% increase in sales in your target demographic of young professionals living in cities.
 Almost as soon as a traditional marketer hits those short-term brand awareness targets, the campaign wraps and planning starts for the next round.